Mahmoud Darwish: Music

+Film

 In 1997, a documentary entitled Mahmoud Darwish was produced by French TV, directed by French-Moroccan director Simone Bitton.

 Darwish appeared as himself in Jean-Luc Godard's Notre Musique (2004).

 In 2008 Darwish starred in the five-screen film id – Identity of the Soul from Arts Alliance Productions, in which he narrates his poem "A Soldier Dreams of White Lilies" along with Ibsen's poem "Terje Vigen."
 Id was his final performance.
 It premiered in Palestine in October 2008, with audiences of tens of thousands.
 In 2010, the film was continuing an international screening tour.